-Power is a significant component of the cost of operations, constituting approximately 16.9% of total operating expenses for the Corporation in 2010.
-In Alberta, as part of Pembina's risk management program, and in order to minimize exposure to power cost fluctuations and to smooth Pembina's operating results, Pembina has hedged approximately 100% of its expected Alberta Pipelines power requirement in this way.
+Power is a significant component of the cost of operations, constituting approximately 18.8% of total operating expenses for the Corporation in 2011.
+In Alberta, as part of Pembina's risk management program, and in order to minimize exposure to power cost fluctuations and to smooth Pembina's operating results and tariffs, Pembina has hedged approximately 100% of its expected budget year Alberta Pipelines power requirement.
 Power costs are not hedged for the B.C.
 Pipelines as costs and returns, including the cost of power, are regulated by the government in that province.
 At the request of its customers, Pembina does not currently hedge power costs on its Oil Sands & Heavy Oil pipelines and power costs are flowed through to the shippers of these systems.